Ralim/IronOS/Documentation/Settings.md

 ### Category: Advanced settings

 Advanced settings.
-Misc catchall for settings that dont fit anywhere else or settings that require some thought before use.
+Misc catchall for settings that don't fit anywhere else or settings that require some thought before use.

 ## Settings